rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Site Structure

-Harry Potter Online Quiz consists of a one page website with 5 different 'screens' and an optional 6th screen, that the user navigates to engage with the quiz.
+Harry Potter Online Quiz consists of a one page site with 5 different 'screens' and an optional 6th screen, that the user navigates through to engage with the quiz.
 The Home screen offers two navigation paths, one to enter the quiz and another to see the highscores.
 Each screen has an information bar with information and controls on it; the home page button is to the immediate left and the sound icon toggles the sound on and off is right beside it.
 When the user progresses to the actual quiz, the bar is filled with a timer, counting down how long the user has to answer the questions and a score which tallies the user's score as they progress through the quiz.
 Upon finishing the quiz you the user is immediately taken to the results screen that gives the option to navigate to the optional 6th screen which is the highscores screen which can also be accessed from the home screen or to go to the home page.

 ## Design Choices